Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/Example_TP_PRC21.png)

-On the this Example, the "Login" Step is related to two Touchpoints;
+On this Example, the "Login" Step is related to two Touchpoints;
 * Login People (PRC)
 * Login Check (SYN)